BlacktysO/SnapSign-AI/README.md

 The architecture is designed with Snapdragon-powered HP PCs as the target deployment platform, with a planned Qualcomm AI Hub/QNN-optimized hand-perception path.

-> **Note:** The current prototype was developed and tested on a non-Snapdragon Windows PC.
-It does not claim Snapdragon NPU execution.
-Snapdragon deployment and performance measurements would need to be validated on compatible Snapdragon hardware.

 ## Features

 - Real-time webcam hand tracking